1. Crop around the actual item

 You can, but a stronger request includes must-match details, what you already tried, location, and whether similar alternatives are acceptable.

-A useful source includes the listing or contact path, proof that the item matches the photo, price or terms, region, and any condition caveats.
+A useful public clue includes the listing or seller path, evidence that the item matches the photo, price or terms, region, and any condition caveats.

 A practical workflow for exact-item searches when Google Lens, Pinterest, Amazon, or image search keeps returning near matches.